charlesportwoodii/yii2-api/docs/README.md

 cp config/config-default.yml config/config.yml
 ```

 Be sure to configure each section before continuing.
+For more information see [Configuration.md](Configuration.md).

 ### Migrations